parveen1/project-parveen/README.md

 **ldap server backup save called replication**

+OpenLDAP now supports a wide variety of replication topologies, these terms have been deprecated in favor of provider and consumer: A provider replicates directory updates to consumers; consumers receive replication updates from providers.
+Unlike the rigidly defined master/slave relationships, provider/consumer roles are quite fluid: replication updates received in a consumer can be further propagated by that consumer to other servers, so a consumer can also act simultaneously as a provider.
+Also, a consumer need not be an actual LDAP server; it may be just an LDAP client.

 but today ldap user ldap provider and consumer server which can we use both as main server and for backup.

 here is all configutaion of this server all if you like also use my docker